pga03/docs-first-discovery/src/documents/customPreview.md

     }
 ```

 Reload your Chrome browser to see the results of all of the sweeping changes we just made.
-Don’t worry, it will all make sense in the next section when we start translating the text into different languages.
+Don't worry, it will all make sense in the next section when we start translating the text into different languages.

 ![After all of that work, the preview content seems to be the same.](images/customPreview5.png)

 ## Translating the Web Page Content

 One of the key features of the First Discovery Tool is its ability to help individuals of all needs discover the preference settings that work best for him/her.
 Without the ability to read and understand the First Discovery Tool, it becomes useless to its users.
 This is why the first preference that you set is the language preference.
-You may have noticed that our changes didn’t really seem to do anything.
+You may have noticed that our changes didn't really seem to do anything.
 Think again!

 __STEP 1: Change your preferred language from English to French.__  You will see something very surprising (see below).